Home Delivered Meals - Transition

 Q: Will the meals still be nutritious?

 Yes.
-Meals are dietitian‑approved and designed to meet senior nutritional requirements.
-Freezing preserves nutrients until the meal is reheated.
+Meals are registered dietitian‑approved and designed to meet senior nutritional requirements.
+Freezing preserves nutrients such as Vitamin C.

 Q: How often will meals be delivered?